GeniALE/SiteWebGeniALE/docs/DOCKER.md

 ## Docker files

-- `docker/DockerFile`: The DockerFile for the production web container.
+- `docker/Dockerfile`: The Dockerfile for the production web container.
-- `docker/nginx`: A directory containing Nginx DockerFile and configuration files.
+- `docker/nginx`: A directory containing Nginx Dockerfile and configuration files.
 - `docker/gunicorn.conf`: A Gunicorn configuration file to allow setting config via environment variable prefixed by `GUNICORN_`.
 - `docker-compose.yml`: The base configuration for all docker-compose setups.